al-falaah/lite/TEACHER_SETUP_SQL.md

 -- Enable RLS on teachers table
 ALTER TABLE teachers ENABLE ROW LEVEL SECURITY;

--- RLS Policies for teachers - Allow authenticated users (admin check done in app) CREATE POLICY "Authenticated users can view teachers" ON teachers FOR SELECT
+-- RLS Policies for teachers
+-- Allow public SELECT for teacher login (staff_id lookup) CREATE POLICY "Anyone can view teachers for login"
+  ON teachers FOR SELECT
-  TO authenticated
+  TO public
   USING (true);

+-- Allow public UPDATE for teachers to change their own password CREATE POLICY "Anyone can update teachers"
+  ON teachers FOR UPDATE
+  TO public
+  USING (true)
+  WITH CHECK (true);

-CREATE POLICY "Authenticated users can insert teachers" ON teachers FOR INSERT
+-- Only authenticated users can insert/delete (admin only) CREATE POLICY "Authenticated users can insert teachers" ON teachers FOR INSERT
   TO authenticated
   WITH CHECK (true);

-CREATE POLICY "Authenticated users can update teachers" ON teachers FOR UPDATE
-  TO authenticated
-  USING (true);

 CREATE POLICY "Authenticated users can delete teachers" ON teachers FOR DELETE